DTUWindEnergy/TopFarm2/docs/installation.rst

 It is recommended to create a new environment to install TOPFARM if you have other Python programs.
 This ensures that the dependencies for the different packages do not conflict with one another.
 In the command prompt, create and active an environment with::

-   conda create --name topfarm python=3.8 activate topfarm
+   conda create --name topfarm "python<3.12" conda activate topfarm

 Simple Installation
 ----------------------------